netgroup-polito/CrownLabs/vms/VMguide.md

 - delete an existing image: [del-img-from-registry.sh](scripts/del-img-from-registry.sh)

 Remember either to login in the registry before running the scripts, or to customize `user/password` in the above scripts.
+**NOTE**: in case the *delete* action returns an error `405 Method Not Allowed`, modify the config of your Docker registry to enable the `DELETE` action, which is usually disabled by default, and restart the service.

 ## Run on the cluster